 The Importance of Women's Recovery

 At The Retreat, we want to reduce the risk of relapse for both men and women.
 Since women are at a higher risk for serious or fatal outcomes, it’s important to create a supportive environment that’s conducive to living a life of sobriety.
 For the best success in recovery, it’s important to find a women’s drug recovery program that reflects the intricacies of facing addiction as a woman.
 The Retreat’s approach helps to create an environment that promotes emotional and spiritual growth and helps those who are suffering from addiction create a solid connection to the recovery community.
 Our guests can utilize our daily schedule, local AA meetings, and the sober-living community to help undergo the personal changes required for sustainable recovery.
 We also offer mentoring and sponsorship to help deepen this process of change.
 Since all of our staff and volunteers have experienced similar paths, our community is deeply rooted in sharing past experiences and inspiring hope.
-If you are looking for options for a womens drug recovery community that is dedicated to helping you recover from alcoholism or chemical dependency, contact The Retreat today.
+If you are looking for a retreat for mental health near me that is dedicated to helping you recover from alcoholism or chemical dependency, contact The Retreat today.

 Women Helping Women